- Province: Western Cape

 - Municipality: Swartland

-Darling, often called the flower of the West Coast, is a small country town known for its spring wildflower displays, creative spirit and historic character.
-Beyond the flowers, it offers cultural attractions, local food producers and a strong sense of community, all set within easy reach of Cape Town.
+Darling, often called the flower of the West Coast, is a small country town known for its spectacular spring wildflowers, creative spirit and historic character.
+Beyond the flowers, Darling offers cultural attractions, local food producers and a strong sense of community, all within easy reach of Cape Town.

 Postcodes are: Street Code: 7345.
 Box Code: 7345.
 The licence plate prefix is CK